Can Dogs Take Claritin? [Finding Relief for Canine Allergies]

 • Epsom salt: If you have spotted your dog licking its paws incessantly, that may be a sign that they are experiencing allergies.
 A foot soak with cool water and Epsom salt is a great home remedy for your dog's allergies.
 This treatment can help inflammation that may be caused by seasonal allergies, especially after playing outside.

-Final Thoughts - Can Dogs Take Claritin?
+Final Thoughts - Can Dogs Take Claritin Under Veterinary Supervision?

-Dog Claritin is no different from your Claritin!
+Dog Claritin is no different from your own prescription Claritin!
 You can use the same tablets you take to relieve your dog's allergies.
 Although Claritin is safe for dogs, it is always important to consult with a veterinarian before starting any medication.
 A vet will also help you with dosing and how often your dog take it.

 When a dog experiences allergies, it is just as bothersome as when you experience them.
 It's uncomfortable and quite frankly annoying.
-Their symptoms can range from itchy eyes, a runny nose, itchy skin, and sneezing, among many others.
+Their symptoms can range from itchy eyes, a runny nose, itchy skin, and sneezing, among other medications and many others.
 While it is generally safe to give your dog Claritin under the supervision and instruction from your vet, be aware that you cannot give pets Claritin-D.

 As allergy season looms over our heads, you want to make sure you and your pup are prepared!